valnicky/Ulight/GULP_README.md

 ## Getting Started

 1. If needed, [install](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm) `node` and `npm` (Node Package Manager).
+   Good Alternative is to install Node via [NVM](https://github.com/creationix/nvm) or [n-install](https://github.com/mklement0/n-install), because it resolves some issues with installing packages.

 * If needed, install `gulp` with `npm install gulp -g`.
 * In terminal, `cd` to the folder containing your project.
 Alternatively, you can type `cd` and drag the location of the folder into your terminal and hit enter (on Macs).